 Engage Researchers with African-American History Streaming Video Titles

 Infobase’s streaming video and media platforms for all institutions—including Learn360 for K–12 schools and districts, Classroom Video On Demand for secondary schools, Just for Kids and Access Video On Demand for public libraries, and Films On Demand for colleges and universities—include a wealth of content on African-American history aimed at a wide range of audiences.
 Here is just some of the content you can find.
-(Some of these titles contain mature themes or content; viewer discretion is advised.)
+We have included searchable item numbers for your convenience.
+(Not all titles are available on all platforms or in all countries.
+Some of these titles contain mature themes or content; viewer discretion is advised.)

 All Grades: